-A named ARCS Foundation Oregon Endowment supports a scholar award at Oregon Health & Science University, Oregon State University, or University of Oregon in perpetuity.
+A named ARCS Foundation Oregon Endowment supports a scholar award at Oregon Health & Science University, Oregon State University, or University of Oregon forever.
 By establishing an endowment you can leave a legacy by giving a gift today that will continue funding outstanding ARCS Foundation scholars permanently into the future.

 University Matched Endowments